Mimito Biai

-Atair Mimito Rocha Biai (born 12 December 1997), known as Mimito Biai, is a Bissau-Guinean professional footballer who plays as a midfielder for Liga Portugal 2 club Lusitânia Lourosa and the Guinea-Bissau national team.
+Atair Mimito Rocha Biai (born 12 December 1997), known as Mimito Biai, is a Bissau-Guinean professional footballer who plays as a midfielder for Liga 3 club Fafe and the Guinea-Bissau national team.

 Club career

 On 11 September 2016, Biai made his professional debut with Vitória Guimarães B in a 2016–17 LigaPro match against Portimonense.
 In June 2022, he joined Bulgarian club Cherno More.
 In January 2023, Biai signed a contract with Romanian team Argeș Pitești.

 On 25 March 2025, Armenian Premier League club Pyunik announced the signing of Biai.
 On 9 June 2025, Pyunik announced that Biai had left the club.

+On 13 July 2025, Biai returned to Portugal, signing a one-year contract with Liga Portugal 2 club Lusitânia.

 International career

 Biai was born in Guinea Bissau and raised in Portugal.
 He is a former youth international for Portugal.
 He debuted with Guinea-Bissau in a friendly 3–0 win over Equatorial Guinea on 23 March 2022.